mjc4thewin/myRetailRESTfulService/README.md

 - https://tryolabs.com/blog/price-optimization-machine-learning/
 - http://blmm-conference.com/wp-content/uploads/blimm1608.pdf

-Machine learning techniques are used by retailers to optimize product pricing strategies.
+Retailers use Machine learning techniques to optimize product pricing.
 Predictive models are helping retailers A) understand how customers will react to different pricing and B) develop pricing strategies that align with overall company objectives.
-As myRetail scales, the company should invest in capabilities that will help the company implement stong pricing strategies across all stores and digital properties.
+As myRetail scales, the company consider capabilities that will strengthen pricing strategies across all stores and digital properties.

 ### REST or GraphQL?

-It's still early days for GraphQL.
-It has big benefits like: server driven, less chatty, more client friendly than traditional REST.
+Though it's early days for GraphQL, I see big benefits like: server driven, less chatty, more client friendly than traditional REST.
 However, GQL is a bit immature.
 I would encourage others to explore GraphQL and keep an eye on it, but don’t think it’s the right thing for myRetail as they look to scale.

 **Rationale:**